The data were formless like a cloud of tiny birds in the sky

 4 Validate (e.g. test assumptions)

-## Correlation test ##### Try this:# 1 Question: whether Petal length and width are correlated?# (i.e. is there evidence the correlation coefficient different to zero)
+## Correlation test ##### Try this:# 1 Question: Are Petal Length and Petal Width correlated?# (i.e. is there evidence the correlation coefficient is different to zero)

 Pearson's product-moment correlation